Samaelson/Patch4Butler/README.md

 # Patch4Butler

 This repository contains the post processing script to be called by Slic3r after gcode was generated.
-The script will patch the gccode file by adding necessary gcode commands used to control butler on MMU2 unit
+The script will patch the gcode file by adding necessary gcode commands used to control butler on MMU2 unit

 To use a Python post-processing script with Windows, you'll need to adjust the paths like this: